While unusual, symptoms of alcoholic gastritis can appear to be routine hangover symptoms.

 Care must be shown if taking Aspirin or Ibuprofen to manage stomach pain after drinking, as these can exacerbate symptoms.
 Seek medical guidance as appropriate.

 The signs and symptoms of a hangover and alcohol gastritis may be similar in some cases, e.g. nausea or stomach pain after drinking.
 With a hangover, symptoms generally begin to ease around 24 hours.

 Whereas, symptoms of alcohol gastritis may continue after 24 hours have passed.
 It is important to seek medical help if this is the case, as underlying symptoms such as stomach ulcers or haemorrhage may be present.

 - Have the symptoms disappeared after 24 hours?
 No – seek medical attention.

-- Do I still have abdominal discomfort or pain when not drinking?
+- Do I still have abdominal discomfort or stomach pain when not drinking?
 Yes – seek medical attention.

 Whilst undertaking therapy conducive to achieving and maintaining long-term sobriety.

 For daily drinkers it can sometimes be hard to assess why stomach pain, especially if they have gotten used to a dull or sometimes sharp pain in this area.